 How to report abuse of a child you know

 If you’re worried that a child – that is, a young person under the age of 18 – is at risk or being abused, try to report your concerns as soon as possible.
-Keep in mind that you may be legally required to report it if you suspect a child you know is being abused.
+Keep in mind that you may have a legal obligation to report it if you suspect a child you know is being abused.
 This is the case if it is your own child who is being abused or if you are a professional who works with children.

 - If you suspect someone is in immediate danger, call 999 to inform the police.